billpatrianakos/conventional/README.md

 // Your code goes here now...
 ```

+* Contains all valid commands - commands are never required
+* This would result in `your-app example` being a runnable command
+* Shortcuts not implemented yet but you can include them anyway
+* Flags themselves are optional but the flags object MUST exist even if empty
+* Commands and flags must be strings
+* The type of input to expect.
+Currently supports

 Using conventional means you create an object to hold your commands and flags.
 All the options available are shown in the example.
 Once defined, you pass those options to `conventional.run`.